chinapedia/wikipedia.abstract.en/Page/Cocaine.md

 In modern popular culture references to the drug are prevalent, in it the drug has a glamorous image associated with the rich, famous and powerful with it also making users to "feel rich and beautiful".[160][161][162][163]
 In addition the pace of modern society − such as in finance − gives many the incentive to make use of the drug.[164]

-Bundesarchiv_Bild_102-07741,_Berlin,_"Koks_Emil"_der_Kokain-Verkäufer.jpg

 Modern usage

-Marion_Barry_smoking_crack.gif captured on a surveillance camera smoking crack cocaine during a sting operation by the FBI and D.C.
+captured on a surveillance camera smoking crack cocaine during a sting operation by the FBI and D.C.
 Police.]]
 In many countries, cocaine is a popular recreational drug.
 In the United States, the development of "crack" cocaine introduced the substance to a generally poorer inner-city market.
 Use of the powder form has stayed relatively constant, experiencing a new height of use during the late 1990s and early 2000s in the U.S., and has become much more popular in the last few years in the UK.

 Cocaine use is prevalent across all socioeconomic strata, including age, demographics, economic, social, political, religious, and livelihood.